openjdk/jol/README.md

 #### "externals"

-This dives into the Object graphs layout: list objects reachable from the instance, their addresses, paths through the reachability graph, etc (is is more convenient with API though).
+This dives into the Object graphs layout: list objects reachable from the instance, their addresses, paths through the reachability graph, etc (is more convenient with API though).

     $ java -jar jol-cli.jar externals java.lang.String